santoshbyte/Dynamic-pricing-parking-lots/README.md

-# Dynamic-pricing-parking-lots
+#  Dynamic Pricing for Urban Parking Lots
 Dynamic pricing model for urban parking lots using real-time data and intelligent feature engineering — built during Summer Analytics 2025.
-#  Dynamic Pricing for Urban Parking Lots

 ## Project Overview
 This project aims to implement a dynamic pricing system for urban parking lots based on real-time data such as occupancy, traffic, vehicle type, and queue length using the Pathway streaming engine.